joaopauloschuler/kEffNetV1/README.md

 Other [kEffNet variants](https://github.com/joaopauloschuler/k-neural-api/blob/master/cai/efficientnet.py) up to B7 are also available.

 ### kDenseNet-BC L100 12ch
-In DenseNets, you can define the minimum number of channels for transitions (`kTypeTransition`) and for DenseNet blocks (`kTypeBlock`):
+In DenseNets, you can define the minimum number of channels per group for transitions (`kTypeTransition`) and for blocks (`kTypeBlock`):
 ```
 model = cai.densenet.ksimple_densenet([32, 32, 3],
   blocks=16,